 Any specialist services that need to be brought in to observe or assist your child will of course be done in relation to the needs of your child.
 We currently have very strong links to the following:

-Speech and Language Therapy – Rebecca Chase, SALT Salisbury
+Speech and Language Therapy – Pia Smith, SALT Salisbury

 Behaviour Support – Phil Northwood